mr-wontdo/odin-recipes/README.md

 # odin-recipes
-This is recipe project was created to display the usage of HTML.
+This is a recipe project created to practice and display the usage of HTML and CSS.